catalyst/moodle-auth_saml2/README.md

 ### Bitnami Moodle ###

 We get lots of compaints in many plugins that end up being issues with Bitnami.
-It does a very poor job and does no properly configure Moodle with some quite basic things and we strongly recommend you don't use it at all, not just for saml issues.
+It does a very poor job and does not properly configure Moodle with some quite basic things and we strongly recommend you don't use it at all, not just for saml issues.
 In particular it dynamicaly detects the domain that Moodle is on, which is not supported by Moodle. ```$CFG->wwwroot``` MUST be manually set to a static value in ```config.php```.